JCorrDevelopment/Template/README.md

     and deploys documentation as static HTML.
 You can change it in `.github/workflows` directory.
 Ensure you have activated GitHub Pages in your repository settings and switched it deployment to "GitHub Actions" in the same settings.

+## Predefined commands.

+Application supports all commands from `rye`, as it required to be installed for this template to work.

+Additionally, there is a bunch of predefined scripts in `pyproject.toml` file:

+- `rye run format` - runs ruff to format your code.
+It applies ruff implementation of black, isort and pyupgrade to your code.
+- `rye run format:upgrade` - safely upgrade your code to specified python version's syntax.
+It uses ruff implementation of pyupgrade to do this.
+- `rye run format:isort` - sort your imports in the code.
+It uses ruff implementation of isort to do this.
+- `rye run format:flake8-errors` - safely resolve linting errors in your code.
+It uses ruff linting implementation of flake8 to do this.
+- `rye run format:black` - format your code to PEP-8 styleguide.
+It uses ruff implementation of formatter to do this.
+- `rye run lint` - runs linting tools on your code.
+It applies ruff linters, ruff formatter check and mypy type checker.
+- `rye run lint:ruff-format` - runs ruff formatter check on your code.
+- `rye run lint:ruff` - runs ruff linters on your code.
+- `rye run lint:mypy` - runs mypy type checker on your code.
+- `rye run test` - runs tests in your code.
+It searches for tests in `src/` directory.
+Use `pytest` as testing framework.
+- `rye run test:pytest` - runs tests in your code using `pytest` as testing framework.
+- `rye run setup` - set up your project for development.
+Currently, it's just mirroring `rye sync --update-all` command.
+- `rye run docs` - generate documentation for your project.
+Currently, is uses `pdoc` to generate documentation in html format and saves it to `docs` directory.
+- `rue run docs:pdoc` - generate documentation for your project using `pdoc` tool.
+- `docs:pdoc-server` - run local server to preview your documentation.
+It uses `pdoc` server to do this.

+## Contributing

+Following to conventional commits specification is required to contribute to this project.
+See [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for more details.

+Important as well is keeping in sync `README.md` file with the `template/__init__.py` file, as it's used by `pdoc` to generate main page for your project documentation.